thunlp/Model_Emotion/README.md

 <div id="news"></div>

 ## News
-- 2023.02.15 These codes support you to access RoBERTa to explore the humna-like emotion concepts.
+- (Expected) 2023.03.30:  We will provide more user-friendly API to enable non-CS background research to play our codes.
-- 2023.02.20 The version2.0 supports you to access any existing pre-trained language models o explore the humna-like emotion concepts.
+- 2023.02.20: The version2.0 supports you to access any existing pre-trained language models o explore the humna-like emotion concepts.
-- 2023.03.30 (Expected) We will provide more user-friendly API to enable non-CS background research to play our codes.
+- 2023.02.15: These codes support you to access RoBERTa to explore the humna-like emotion concepts.

 <div id="installation"></div>